The First Negative 1 Minute

 This is now the first thing my students will see down the hall.
 Much more welcoming than a solid green door among a see of solid green doors!

 When they do make it to the room I line them up outside.
 This was also somewhat awkward as they just stood there waiting for the rest of the kids to arrive.
-I made some small talk with them but it was really possible to engage with all of them.
+I made some small talk with them but it was not really possible to engage with all of them.
 I needed an audio spiel!

 The final version plays over the theme from Soarin' Over California and includes a Spanish reading as well.
 It plays 3 times over the 5 minute passing period with the music filling in the gaps.
 It didn't work perfectly as the hallway is loud on the first day but it certainly helped set the tone and feel I wanted and definitely more than the awkward standing.